MtlJ1991/BE-FT-northcoders-news-Public/README.md

     "supertest": "^3.0.0"
   }

-  2. In your console, run 'mongod' to ensure that you are connected, enabling you acces to the database.
+  2. In your terminal, run 'mongod' to ensure that you are connected, enabling you acces to the database.

   3. By using the 'npm i' command you will be able to install everything you need.